Finding Your Mojo: The Key to a Fulfilling Life

 A smiling, gleeful woman celebrating her mojo

-If there’s one thing a person could do – should do – for themselves, the one thing that would improve their lives tremendously it is to find their mojo – the something that makes life fun and enjoyable, the something that gives them an energy and an enthusiasm for life.
+If there’s one thing a person could do – should do – for themselves, the one thing that would improve their lives tremendously, it is to find their mojo – the something that makes life fun and enjoyable, the something that gives them energy and an enthusiasm for life.

 That mojo can come from a variety of sources – exercise, the creative arts, volunteering, entrepreneurship, work, competition.

 It’s whatever gets them going, whatever gives them a buzz.
-It’s their motivational drug, that which gets them up in the morning, that which makes them want to get up in the morning.
+It’s their motivational drug, that which gets them up in the morning, that which makes them want to get up.
 It’s what they cannot get enough of.
 It’s that which they strive to do more of or to get better at.

-The earlier in life that a person finds their mojo the more they will get out of life, the more satisfying and enjoyable they will find it.
+The earlier in life a person finds their mojo, the more they will get out of life, and the more satisfying and enjoyable it will be.

-That’s why one of the tasks of parents and schools should be to help children find their motivation, that which interests them, that which they enjoy doing, that which drives them.
+That’s why one of the tasks of parents and schools should be to help children find their motivation: what interests them, what they enjoy doing, what drives them.

-It’s therefore important that children should experience a diverse rang of activities.
-They should be able to explore as many possibilities as they can to see whether or not an activity works for them.
+It’s therefore important that children should experience a diverse range of activities.
+They should be able to explore as many possibilities as possible to see whether an activity works for them.

 A person doesn’t have to be the best at something.
 They don’t even necessarily have to be good at something.
 They just have to be interested in it.
 They just have to enjoy it.